-The user should be aware that pins used for ADC channels 12 and 14 on both the ROM and Flash devices also share their functions with timer clock inputs as well as general purpose I/O. Therefore, do not use channels 12 or 14 if using TACLK or TBCLK pins as the clock inputs for the 16-bit timers.
+The user should note that for devices configured with a 15 channel ADC, the pins used for ADC channels 12 and 14 also share their functions with timer clock inputs as well as general purpose I/O. Therefore, do not use channels 14 or 12 if using TACLK or TBCLK pins as the clock inputs for the 16-bit timers.